leigh-johnson/zero-to-tensorflow/docs/index.rst

-Welcome to From Zero to Reinforcement Learning: training a Space Invaders bot using Tensorflow, Keras, OpenAI Gym's documentation!
+Welcome to From Zero to Tensorflow
 ======================================

 .. toctree::